 There's a Hetzner wiki with answers to FAQs, system configuration information, and so on.
 All in German.

-In the two years since I ordered the server, there have been (as far as I can remember) three power failures that their UPS couldn't handle; and the machine was temporarily unreachable due to network problems a couple of times.
-In every case, the problem was resolved quickly.
-(I can't be more precise, because the outages were infrequent enough that I never bothered to measure.)
+In the two years since I ordered the server, I can remember three power failures that their UPS couldn't handle, and a few network connectivity problems.
+In each case, the problem was resolved quickly.
+(I can't be more precise because the outages were infrequent enough that I never bothered to measure.)

 Update (2007-10-08): Hetzner provided ten days' notice for two and a half hours of downtime scheduled for maintenance work on their power infrastructure.
 I hope this improves the power situation in future.